davekinkead/the-oxford-comma/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Why

+Why not.

+> "By train, plane and sedan chair, Peter Ustinov retraces a journey made by Mark Twain a century ago.
+The highlights of his global tour include encounters with Nelson Mandela, an 800-year-old demigod and a dildo collector."